How to Install a Custom QBCore Server on Any Linux VPS/Dedicated Server Using TXAdmin

 cd server-data

-🔹 Step 5: Upload Your Custom QBCore Server Files
+<mark style="background-color:yellow;">🔹</mark> <mark style="background-color:yellow;"></mark><mark style="background-color:yellow;">**Step 5: Upload Your Custom QBCore Server Files**</mark>

-1. Use SFTP (FileZilla or WinSCP) to upload your custom QBCore server files to /home/qbcore/server-data.
+1. Use **SFTP (FileZilla or WinSCP)** to upload your **custom QBCore server files** to `/home/qbcore/server-data`.

 2. Extract the server files: